Igor Ivitskiy: Academic and scientific career

 He continued to explore the mathematical modeling of non-Newtonian fluids and polymer composites, culminating in over 200 scholarly works and more than 50 patents.

 His work has been cited over 300 times, with an h-index of 12.

 Ivitskiy has served as General Chair, keynote Speaker, and committee Member at numerous international conferences, including International Conference on Cloud Computer, IoT and Intelligence System, ICAMMCE, ISCMRE, Science and Engineering Research Center and others.

 In 2018, he was elected to the council of the International Alliance of the Silk Road Universities Association.

+Digital advertising career

+Ivitskiy transitioned from academic research into digital advertising, where he applies mathematical modelling and computational methods to Google Ads optimization and marketing analytics.
+He is a frequent speaker at international industry conferences, including Hero Conf (Brighton), Adworld Experience (Bologna), and the International Search Summit (Barcelona).
+In the United States, he presented at the Definitive Traffic Seminar (2023) and the Definitive AI Seminar (2024) in Chicago organised by Perry Marshall.
+He is also among the announced speakers for SMX Advanced Europe in Berlin.

+He is regularly featured in the "Top 100 Most Influential PPC Experts" by TrueClicks, notably ranking sixth on the 2026 Top 50 list based on peer voting and quantitative performance metrics.
+Additionally, Ivitskiy is an active angel investor, recognized by StartupMag UK as one of the top 100 investors in North West England.